 Person Specification Qualifications Essential

-- Specialist post graduate training to masters level or equivalent in a psychotherapeutic modality - including Cognitive Behaviour Therapy, Psychoanalytic Psychotherapy, Systemic Therapy AND Accreditation from a recognised Psychological Therapy body e.g. BABCP, BACP, UKCP via: (a) Professional route; requiring previous mental health qualification e.g. Clin.
+- Essential criteria Doctorate level training in clinical or applied psychology, including specifically models of psychopathology, clinical, psychometrics, two or more distinct psychological therapies and lifespan developmental psychology as accredited by the BPS, or a BPS Statement of Equivalence.
+AND Experienced of providing dyadic therapy with parents and infants.
+OR Specialist post graduate training to masters level or equivalent in a psychotherapeutic modality AND Experienced of providing dyadic therapy with parents and infants AND Accreditation from a recognised Psychological Therapy body e.g. BABCP, BACP, UKCP via: (a) Professional route; requiring previous mental health qualification e.g. Clin.
 Psych., RMN, Dip.
 SW. or (b) where applicable, the KSA (knowledge, skills and attitude) route (e.g. with the BABCP).

-- Experience in relevant area of mental health practise
+- Experience in relevant area of mental health practice

 - Application of evidenced based psychological therapies relevant to the clinical service.